iAMmolecule/idrisnance/README.md

 High School Student
 -------------------

-My name is Idris and I am a High School student learning Computer Science and Game Development.
+My name is Idris and I am a High School student learning Python

 * 🌍  I'm based in California
 * 🖥️  See my portfolio at [solo.to/idrisnance](http://https://solo.to/idrisnance)
 * ✉️  You can contact me at [nance.idris2030@gmail.com](mailto:nance.idris2030@gmail.com)
-* 🧠  I'm learning Computer Science
+* 🧠  I'm learning Python
 * ⚡  Fun fact: love fashion, anime and games

 ### Skills